sergi/sergimansilla.com/source/_posts/refactoring-in-go-using-reflection.md

 type apiFunc func(*kubernetes.Clientset) (interface{}, error)
 ```

 So whoever implements the `apiFunc` interface must be a member of the `kubernetes.Clientset` struct and must return a tuple with a value of _any_ kind (hence the `interface{}` declaration), and an error. `List` methods for different objects in all the Kubernetes Client API implement all those restrictions.

 After that, we find a slice `api_functions_list` containing several identical functions that implement `apiFunc`, each calling the `List` method in a different Kubernetes object.

 Finally, `getRandomApiFunction` retrieves a random function in the slice and returns it, ready for us to use.

 ### Something smells funny

 The smell in this code is the slice of functions that call Kubernetes API functions.
-It feels a bit redundant, given that all the functions are nearly identical.
-If you are a bit like me, it just doesn't sit well with me.
+It is a bit redundant, given that all the functions are nearly identical.
 There must be a better solution.

 ### Let's reflect